Timothy S. Sullivan: Early life and career

-A native of Milwaukee, Sullivan graduated from the United States Coast Guard Academy in 1975, and later earned a master's degree in Communication Arts/Public Affairs from Cornell University.
+A native of Greendale, Wisconsin, Sullivan graduated from the United States Coast Guard Academy in 1975, and later earned a master's degree in Communication Arts/Public Affairs from Cornell University.
 He is also a graduate of Harvard University, Kennedy School of Government Senior Executive National and International Security Program.

 Prior to becoming a flag officer, Sullivan served as Pacific Area, Eleventh Coast Guard District Chief of Staff for a geographical area encompassing over 73 million square miles.
 He commanded Group San Francisco during the 9/11 national crisis.

 His shipboard commands include the Coast Guard Cutter MALLOW in Honolulu, and the Coast Guard Cutter JUNIPER, homeported in Newport, RI, where he had the distinction of being the first "Plankowner" Commanding Officer.
 He was also the Commanding Officer and "Plankowner" of the Eastern Regional Recruiting Command in Norfolk, Virginia.
 Prior to that, he served as Commanding Officer of the Coast Guard LORAN station on the island of Saipan in the Western Pacific.

 Other afloat tours include Deck Watch Officer aboard the Coast Guard Cutters MESQUITE and ACACIA in Sturgeon Bay, and Executive Officer aboard the Coast Guard Cutter PAPAW in Charleston, South Carolina.
 Staff assignments include Eighth District Public Affairs Officer, Coast Guard Headquarters Chief of Media Relations, Press Assistant to the Commandant and Ninth District Chief of Aids to Navigation and Waterways Branch.

 Awards and decorations

-He has been awarded the Legion of Merit (3), the Meritorious Service Medal (5), the Coast Guard Commendation Medal (3), the 9-11 Medal and the Coast Guard Achievement Medal.
+He has been awarded The Coast Guard medal, the Legion of Merit (3), the Meritorious Service Medal (5), the Coast Guard Commendation Medal (3), the 9-11 Medal and the Coast Guard Achievement Medal.
 He is also authorized to wear the Cutterman's Insignia.